Allusian/Documents/ADAO Handbook/ADAO_Handbook.md

 - https://cardanoscan.io/token/2f1ca92cbb53b23e214393fa230a25da97bbcc9e55d76e211a4deccf4144414f

-Leading up to and following the minting of the Identity NFT, ADAO became a gathering place for Cardanians interested in exploring the topic of decentralized governance and the feasibility of establishing DAOs on Cardano.
-Through discussions on Discord and public meetings on Twitter Spaces these individuals formed a working group that would become the Founding Core Contributors of ADAO.
+Leading up to and following the minting of the Identity NFT, ADAO became a place where Cardanians interested in exploring the topic of decentralized governance and the feasibility of establishing DAOs on Cardano gathered.
+Through discussions on Discord and public meetings in Twitter Spaces, these individuals formed a working group that would become the Founding Core Contributors of ADAO.

-As interest in the DAO grew more Cardanians were attracted to the group.
-The Cardano community recognized the potential in the organization and Partnerships were formed with other builders in the network.
-Community Associates turned into Active Contributors as they found ways that they could provide value to the organization.
+Interest in the ADAO grew and, by chance and by intrinstic interest more Cardanians gravitated to the group.
+The Cardano community saw the organization's potential, and Partnerships were formed with other builders in the network.
+Community Associates found their place of value in ADAO and became Core Contributors.

-While the Founding Core Contributors all believed in highly-distributed forms of governance, the governing script was controlled by 16 governance tokens that had been initially distributed to 8 people.
-This was done out of necessity because without a convenient interface for proposal interaction the script governors had to utilize the Command Line Interface for each interaction with the underlying governance script .
+While the Founding Core Contributors believed in highly-distributed forms of governance, the governing script was controlled by 16 governance tokens that had been initially distributed to 8 people.
+This was done out of necessity because, without a convenient interface for proposal interaction with the script, governors had to utilize the Command Line Interface for each interaction with the underlying governance script.

-By the hard work of the Development team, a governance system was developed that would be more easily accessible to all users.
-At the same time the DAO created identity standards, membership management, and processes for ensuring that decentralized work could be done in an efficient manner.
+By the Development team's tireless efforts, a governance system was developed that would be more easily accessible to all users.
+ADAO also created identity standards, membership management, and processes for ensuring that decentralized work could be done in an efficient manner.
 Additional governance tokens were minted within the ADAO Treasury that would become available for distribution.

 ADAO Continues to strive for full decentralization through open collaboration and events like our community airdrop of governance tokens from the Treasury.
 This airdrop, 1) Rewarded the Founding Core Contributors for their organizational work, 2) Rewarded Early Supporters for their contributions, 3) Funded Groundwork Bounties to incentivize specific projects, and 4) Funded a Community Faucet that would give any member of the Cardano community an opportunity to obtain tokens.
 Through the process of token distribution and claiming the tokens all Founding Core Contributors and Early Supporters ratified the ADAO Constitution and adopted this Handbook for organizational structure.

 ## Membership